brandongregory/dndhelp/src/5e-character-creation/heist-crew.md

 Perhaps the most vital role in a heist, the Thief is someone who can pick locks, get past traps, and pick the occasional pocket when needed.
 Rogues excel in this role, of course, but there are many other ways to get proficiency with Thieves’ Tools and Sleight of Hand.

-Artificers are actually amazing at this, having natural proficiency with Thieve’s Tools and having the option to build around Dexterity.
+Artificers are amazing at this, having natural proficiency with Thieve’s Tools and having the option to build around Dexterity.
 Choosing the Urchin or Criminal background can make any character into a makeshift thief.
 In a pinch, multiclassing into Rogue for even a single level can get you there.

 Investigation is another useful skill for Thieves, as checking for traps is a vital role.
 This once again makes Artificers a solid choice, as their high Intelligence will give them a solid boost to Investigation.
 Even characters without a high Intelligence can gain proficiency or even expertise in Investigation, though, giving you some options for character builds.